-Inspirational Women from the history linked with places
+Inspirational British Women from the history linked with places

-- Kelly Holmes.
+Kelly Holmes.
 Athlete Kelly Holmes was on the move long before she was crowned double Olympic champion or founded the Dame Kelly Holmes Trust.
-In her early years, she did paper rounds for a sweetshop in Hildenborough near Tonbridge, Kent – she has since turned the shop into Cafè 1809 where visitors earn loyalty points for healthy food choices and can chat about sporting endeavours.
+In her early years, she did paper rounds for a sweetshop in Hildenborough near Tonbridge, Kent.
+She has since turned the shop into Cafè 1809 for healthy food choices and chat about sporting endeavours.

-- Mary Quant.
-Designer Dame Mary Quant made London’s King’s Road world-famous with her Bazaar boutique in the 1950s and is credited with placing the mini skirt on the fashion map; nowadays, the area is packed with high-end stores and restaurants.
+Mary Quant.
+Designer Dame Mary Quant made London’s King’s Road world-famous.
+Her Bazaar boutique in the 1950s and is credited with placing the mini skirt on the fashion map.
+Nowadays, the area is packed with high-end stores and restaurants.
 After a long day’s shopping, get your culture fix at the nearby Saatchi Gallery

-- Diana, Princess of Wales.
-London’s Kensington Palace and Gardens are a good starting point for exploring the life of Princess Diana and the venue is currently hosting the exhibition; Diana: Her Fashion Story.
+London’s Kensington Palace and Gardens are a good starting point for exploring the life of Princess Diana.
 As well as being a member of the royal family, she was known for raising awareness of causes such as HIV/AIDS and anti-landmine campaigns.
 Younger visitors can explore the Diana Memorial Playground complete with sensory trail, beach, and pirate ship.
 Visitors can also dip their toes in Hyde Park’s Diana Memorial Fountain or stretch their legs on a seven-mile Memorial Walk through four London parks.

-- Beatrix Potter.
+Beatrix Potter.
 Beatrix Potter left 14 farms and 4,000 acres of land so people could enjoy her beloved Lake District.
-You can follow the Beatrix Potter trail which includes her former home, the National Trust property of Hill Top, and the Beatrix Potter Gallery in Hawkshead, set in a 17th-century building once the office of her solicitor husband.
+You can follow the Beatrix Potter trail which includes her former home, the National Trust property of Hill Top

 Amy Winehouse – view street art dedicated to the late singer in Camden, north west London.